bradwestness/bradwestness.github.io/_posts/2020/2020-05-26-paper-mario-party.md

 We've played it quite a few times now, making little tweaks each time, and it's actually pretty great.
 Vastly more fun than Candyland or Chutes and Ladders for all involved.
 The kids get to get up and move around during the "minigames," and the adults get to play a game that actually involves some semblance of strategy rather than just rotely doing whatever a card or spinner says on every turn.

-## How to Play
+## 1. How to Play

 The object of the game is to collect Stars.
 Each Star costs 3 Coins.
 To get Coins, you have to win "minigames," which are all things like: Staring Contest, Thumb Wrestling, Tic-Tac-Toe, etc. The game ends when one player collects three Stars.

 Before a winner is declared, two Bonus Stars are awarded.
 Whoever has the most Stars when after the bonuses are awarded is the winner!

-## What You Need
+## 2. What You Need

 The only things you need are 1 six-sided dice and some kind of timer.
 I just used my phone, but an hourglass "borrowed" from another board game would work too.
+Everything else can be made out of paper (hence "Paper Mario Party").

-## Craft World
+## 3. Craft World

 The first step is to make the game board and the pieces.

-### The Board
+### 3.1 The Board

 The board doesn't need to follow any specific design, but should have several "paths" since players can move in any direction they choose.